By Dr. Simon B. Small, DPM, FACFS, FAAPSM

 Unfortunately, sometimes doing all the right things can get you nowhere.
 Suppose you’ve been stretching and exercising.
 You’ve purchased the right tennis shoe.
 And you’ve tried soaking, resting, and elevating your feet, but the pain persists.
 What now?

-In all likelihood, your feet have developed structural abnormalities and/or muscular imbalances that my make you prone to sprains, pulls and other foot infirmities.
+In all likelihood, your feet have developed structural abnormalities and/or muscular imbalances that may make you prone to sprains, pulls, and other foot infirmities.
 The bad news: You suffer.
-The good news: Such problems lend themselves to non-surgical treatments, the most effective being orthotics, custom-designed foot supports with, when placed in shoes, add balance, support and biomechanical control to feet on the move.
+The good news: Such problems lend themselves to non-surgical treatments, the most effective being orthotics, custom-designed foot supports with, when placed in shoes, add balance, support, and biomechanical control to feet on the move.

 Being fitted for orthotic devices is like getting contact lenses.
 Your podiatrist makes a plaster impression of your foot and generally produces the orthotic within two weeks.
 It is constructed according to your weight and level of activity.
 If one area of your foot absorbs more pressure, more supportive materials are placed on that part of the orthotic.